top of page

 3. Is a Signature required on the back of the envelope?

 Yes.
 For your ballot to be officially counted you must sign and date the back of your envelope.
-Your signature on your ballot will be compared to the signature on your voter registration card to ensure that they match.
+Your signature on your ballot will be compared to the signature on your voter registration card and other signatures of record, to ensure that they match.

 4. Must a ballot be in an envelope when deposited in a Ballot Drop Box?